tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 - potion shrinks for set turn count (can only drink twice); toes tingle just before you expand
 	- 3 turns of shrink in Main Hall; 30 turns in mouse hole
 	- maybe 2 potions in cabinet
+	- Need to keep the magic shrink potion from traveling... maybe have it in a basin with a chain-attached cup?
+		- (don't want to code every room for being mouse sized)

 5.x Additional rooms
 	Have portait of Willie revealed in throne room and give player mouse hole and time travel quest